Another knife used by Royal Australian Navy sailors is the Deck knife, also known as a Boom knife.

 It has not been easy to find examples of this knife.
 I have not been able to find any that were earlier than the 1960'sWilliam Cooper & Son

 This example was obtained by its owner in late 1966.
 It is marked on the blade: William Cooper & Son, Sheffield 1965.
 There are no acceptance or military markings.

 This knife marked Frost was issued in the mid 1980's.
 There are no acceptance or military markings.

 This knife was obtained by its owner in the 1980's.
 It is marked on the blade: ROYMAC, Stainless Steel, Japan.
 There are no acceptance or military markings.

-The knife currently on issue has no makers mark or any other marks.
+The knife was on issue around 2010, it has no makers mark or any other marks.
 Some slip covers have been noted with "Department of Defence" printed on them.

 If anyone has any information on Deck knives, I would very much like to hear from them.
 Please